tashby/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are stored in the server memory; tokens require constant communication between the server and user.
+If the token fails the connection fails.
+Sessions can stay active based on certain parameters.

 2. What does `bcrypt` do to help us store passwords in a secure manner.